 They can then go over their notes at a later time that would be more convenient for them and even refer to the recording to clarify difficult concepts or to quote their lecturer correctly.

 Nowadays practically every student has at least one smart device.
-Plus, thanks to the variety of voice recorder apps that are currently available, it has become really simple to record your lectures.
+Plus, thanks to the variety of voice recorder apps that are currently available, it has become really simple to record class lectures and use lecture capturing.

 Lecturers can also use their judgment to allow students to make recordings of their lectures on the condition that it will only be used to help them with their personal learning experience.
 In other words, the recording is not meant to be distributed.

 Here are the basic steps you need to take to record your lectures: